karimikkonen/sextante-manual/sphinx/source/no_data.rst

 .. note:: In this lesson we will see how to use the raster calculator to perform some operations on raster layers.
 We will also explain what are no--data values and how the calculator and other algorithms deal with them

-The raster calculator is one of the most powerful algorithms that you will find in SEXTANTE.
+The raster calculator is one of the most powerful algorithms that you will find.
 It's a very flexible and versatile algorithm that can be used for many different calculations, and one that will soon become an important part of your toolbox.

 In this lesson we will be performing some calculation with the raster calculator, most of them rather simple.
 This will let us see how it is used and how it deals with some particular situations that it might find.
 Understanding that is important to later get the expected results when using the calculator, and also to understand certain techniques that are commonly applied with it.